-LGBTIQ and sexual health issues: Fiona has also spent a number of years in private practice in a Melbourne sexual health clinic where she worked with patients from the LGBTIQ communities.
-She has an interest in promoting positive health and identities for lesbians, gay men, queer-identifying, and trans individuals.
+LGBTIQ and sexual health issues: Fiona has also spent a number of years in private practice at a Melbourne sexual health clinic where she worked with patients from the LGBTIQ communities.
+She has an interest in promoting positive health and identities for lesbian, gay, bisexual, trans and queer-identifying individuals.
 She also works with heterosexual patients wanting to explore sexual health concerns.
 Fiona is committed to providing non-pathologising psychotherapy for individuals from diverse backgrounds and identities.

 Fiona has an interest in mentoring and supervising early career psychologists and psychotherapists with an interest in psychoanalytic psychotherapy.